hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/LdapUserSync.md

 * Specify the search filter to include the transitive group members
 * Sync sAMAccountName for users and name attribute for groups

-#### Why doesn't HDI sync Ranger groups directly
+#### Why doesn't HDI use Ranger group sync or incremental sync
-Ranger does support a sync filter to sync users who are either from a list of users or part ofthe specified groups.
-Instead, Ranger will intersect the user names and memberships.
-So, we specifiy Ranger to sync the users from a filter with all their group memberships.
+Ranger does support a way to sync users from a list of users or those part of the specified groups.
+Instead, Ranger will intersect the user names and memberships, instead of an union.
+The users we are syncing may not be part of the group.
+Hence we have to use Ranger user sync.

+Incremental sync will only work for the users who are already synced - will not sync any new users into the system.

+#### How do I update the ranger sync filter?
+The LDAP filter can be found in the Ambari UI, under the Ranger user-sync configuration section.
+The existing filter will be in the form (|(userPrincipalName=bob@contoso.com)(userPrincipalName=hdiwatchdog-core01@CONTOSO.ONMICROSOFT.COM)(memberOf:1.2.840.113556.1.4.1941:=CN=hadoopgroup,OU=AADDC Users,DC=contoso,DC=onmicrosoft,DC=com)).
+Ensure that you add predicate at the end and test the filter by using net ads search command or ldp.exe or something.

 ### Ranger  User sync logs
 Ranger user sync can happen out of either of the headnodes.
 The logs are in /var/log/ranger/usersync/usersync.log.
 To increase the verbosity of the logs, do the following